slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Preach the need for change, but never reform too much at once."
 -- Robert Greene (law of power)*

+> *"Those who cannot change their minds cannot change anything." (...)
-> *"The reasonable man adapts himself to the world: the unreasonable one persists in trying to adapt the world to himself.
+"The reasonable man adapts himself to the world: the unreasonable one persists in trying to adapt the world to himself.
 Therefore all progress depends on the unreasonable man."
 -- George Bernard Shaw*

 > *"You never change things by fighting the existing reality.
 To change something, build a model that makes the existing model obsolete."